 The “virtual” SCM¶

 However, you’re going to have troubles, if you want to use Github repositories with (pure) Redmine...
-While Redmine does supports Git (the backend SCM, which is used by Github) it does not support Git repositories!
+While Redmine does supports Git (the backend SCM, which is used by Github) it does not support remote Git repositories!
 So, Github fans are forced to manually make local mirrors of their Github repositories especially for Redmine (as described here).
 This procedure, actually, looks similar to what SCM Creator automates for other SCMs, doesn’t it?..
 So, I asked myself: Why would not we automate this too?
 That’s how SCM Creator got Github support!

 SCM Creator 0.5.0b adds Github as a new SCM (while, actually, it is not new SCM – it’s Git, in fact).
 I call this new SCM “virtual”.
 It gets registered in the system at the same level as Git, Subversion and so on and is listed under the Administration → Settings → Repositories tab: